-3.5.3.
-Creating the initial thread
+3.5.3 Creating the initial thread and the child's protection domain

 With the virtual address space of the child configured, it is time to create the component's initial thread.
-Analogously to the child's RAM and PD sessions, the parent creates a CPU session (Section 3.4.7) for the child.
+Analogously to the child's RAM and RM sessions, the parent creates a CPU session (Section 3.4.6) for the child.
 The parent may use session arguments to constrain the scheduling parameters (i. e., the priority) and the CPU affinity of the new child.
 Whichever session arguments are specified, the child's abilities will never exceed the parent's abilities.
-I.e., the child's priority is subjected to the parent's priority constraints.
-Once constructed, the CPU session can be used to create new threads by invoking the session's create-thread operation with the thread's designated PD as argument.
-Based on this association of the thread with its PD, core is able to respond to page faults triggered by the thread.
+I.e., the child's priority is subjected to the parent's priority constrains.
+Once constructed, the CPU session can be used to create new threads by invoking the session's create-thread operation.
 The invocation of this operation results in a thread capability, which can be used to control the execution of the thread.
 Immediately after its creation, the thread remains inactive.
 In order to be executable, it first needs to be configured.
+In particular, the thread needs to be associated with its address space.
+Otherwise, the kernel respectively core would not know how to respond to page faults triggered by the thread.
+To associate the thread with the virtual address space of the new child, the parent invokes the add-client operation at the child's RM session with the thread capability as argument.

-As described in Section 3.2.1, each PD has initially a single capability installed, which allows the child to communicate with its parent.
+The final step is the creation of the child's protection domain and the assignment of the child's initial thread to the new protection domain.
+A protection domain is represented by a session to core's PD service.
+As described in Section 3.2.1, each protection domain has initially a single capability installed, which allows the child to communicate to its parent.
 Right after the creation of the PD for a new child, the parent can register a capability to a locally implemented RPC object as parent capability for the PD session.
-Now that the child's PD is equipped with an initial thread and a communication channel to its parent, it is the right time to kick off the execution of the thread by invoking the start operation on its thread capability.
-The start operation takes the initial program counter as argument, which corresponds to the program's entry-point address as found in the ELF header of the child's executable binary.
-Figure 19 illustrates the relationship between the PD session, the CPU session, and the parent capability.
+Furthermore, the parent binds the initial thread to the child's protection domain using the PD-session interface.
+Now that the initial thread has a defined virtual address space and a protection domain, it is the right time to kick off the execution of the thread using the start operation of the CPU session with the thread capability and the initial program counter as arguments.
+The latter argument corresponds to the program's entry-point address as found in the ELF header of the child's executable binary.
+Figure 18 illustrates the relationship between the PD session, the CPU session, and the parent capability.
 Note that neither the ROM dataspace containing the ELF binary nor the RAM dataspaces allocated during the ELF loading are visible in the parent's virtual address space any longer.
-After the initial loading of the ELF binary, the parent has detached those dataspaces from its own region map.
+After initially loading the ELF binary, the parent has detached those dataspaces from its own RM session.

-Figure 19: Creation of the child's initial thread
+Figure 18: Creation of the child's protection domain and initial thread